SheepCreativeSoftware/readlines-iconv/Readme.md

 ## Description
-Handler that returns a file line by line *synchronously*.
+Handler that returns a file line by line *synchronously* or *asynchronously*.
-It is synchronously, but it only reads in (per `next`) either the specified bytes from `minBuffer` (default: 1024) or the multiples of these specified bytes, until it reaches a valid line ending or the end of the file.
-So, it is blocking for the minimum amount of time to evaluate at least one line.

 It includes per default a evaluation of the end of line character of the file (CRLF, LF, CR).
 It supports a lot of possible encodings thankfully to the integrated [iconv-lite module](https://www.npmjs.com/package/iconv-lite).